Hanafuda: History

 Through the Meiwa, An'ei, and Tenmei eras (roughly 1764–1789), a game called Mekuri took the place of Yomi.
 It became so popular that Yomi Karuta was renamed Mekuri Karuta.
 Mechanically, Mekuri is similar to Chinese fishing games.
 Cards became so commonly used for gambling that they were banned in 1791, during the Kansei era.
+On the other hand, Uta-garuta such as Hyakunin Isshu were officially permitted as being educationally beneficial.
+So as a loophole to the ban, early hanafuda were made to have old poems on some of the cards, disguising them as Uta-garuta.
+Remnants of this can be seen via the tanzaku-ranked cards.